schienstockd/cecelia-doc/docs/source/docker_installation.rst

 5. Adjust config files

-  You must adjust the filepaths in `docker-compose.yml` and `datashare/docker.yml`.
+  You must adjust the filepaths in the config files `docker-compose.yml` and `datashare/docker.yml` located in `D:\Public\Cecelia\GIT\ceceliaDocker\`.
 This will tell Docker where your projects are stored and the data location that you can use to import data.
-We also must tell `Shiny` to use the host directory to open images as they are opened outside of the container within the napari environment.

   .. code-block:: yaml
     :caption: Windows example docker-compose.yml